lunarmodules/Penlight/docs/manual/06-data.md

 For this to work, _field names must be Lua identifiers_.
 So `read` will massage fieldnames so that all non-alphanumeric chars are replaced with underscores.
+However, the `original_fieldnames` field always contains the original un-massaged fieldnames.

 `read` can handle standard CSV files fine, although doesn't try to be a full-blown CSV parser.
+With the `csv=true` option, it's possible to have double-quoted fields, which may contain commas; then trailing commas become significant as well.

 Spreadsheet programs are not always the best tool to process such data, strange as this might seem to some people.
 This is a toy CSV file; to appreciate the problem, imagine thousands of rows and dozens of columns like this: